-Composite adverse neonatal outcome was defined as the presence of one or more of the following: cord PH < 7.1, small for gestational age (SGA), low birth weight, 5-minute APGAR score < 7, neonatal intensive care unit (NICU) admission, respiratory disease, hypotension, intra-ventricular hemorrhage (IVH) and death.
+A composite adverse neonatal outcome was defined as the presence of one or more of the following: cord pH < 7.1, SGA, low birth weight, 5-minute Apgar score < 7, neonatal intensive care unit (NICU) admission, respiratory disease, hypotension, intraventricular hemorrhage (IVH) and death.

 This study was approved by the local Institutional Review Board of the Sheba Medical Center, Tel Hashomer, Israel.

-Statistical analysis:
+Statistical analysis

 Categorical variables were described as frequency and percentage.
 Normality of the data was tested using the Kolmogorov–Smirnov test.
 Significance was accepted at p < 0.05.
 Normally distributed continuous variables were described using mean ± standard deviation while non-normally distributed continuous variables were described using median and interquartile range.
-Logistic regression analysis was performed including parameters with a p <0.05 in univariate analysis to determine which factors were significantly and independently associated with severe hypertensive disease and presentation or exacerbation of preeclampsia at the post-partum period.
+Multivariate logistic regression analysis was performed including parameters with p <0.05 in the univariate analysis to determine which factors were significantly and independently associated with severe hypertensive disease and presentation or exacerbation of preeclampsia during the postpartum period.
+Such factors were identified as those with significance of p<0.05 in the logistic regression.

 Statistical analyses were conducted using the IBM Statistical Package for the Social Sciences (IBM SPSS v.19; IBM Corporation Inc, Armonk, NY, USA).